Annual Bald Eagle Tours

 "These birds have been migrating to this site for thousands of years," Biologist Michael Smith said.
 “More often than not while on a tour you’re going to see several bald eagles."
 Binoculars and hot chocolate will be provided on the vessel.

-Tours are $20/person beginning January 6th and will run every Saturday and Sunday through February 25th.
+Tours are $20/person, and occur every Saturday and Sunday in January and February.
 Participants should wear warm, layered clothing.
 Tours meet at the historic Fresno County Courthouse at 8:00am and visitors should plan to return to their vehicles by noon.
 Space is limited and reservations are highly recommended as tours sell out each year.
 Special group pricing may be available.
 Call (559) 822-2332 or email firstname.lastname@example.org to reserve your tour.